Please enter a word below

-Manual cleaning has in many instances become unrealistic and uneconomic due to the high volume of items required by modern businesses with, for example, a large bakery requiring 2,500 baskets an hour to keep production flow on track.
+Manual cleaning of trays, crates and utensils has in many instances become unrealistic and uneconomic due to the high volume of items required by modern businesses with, for example, a large bakery requiring 2,500 baskets an hour to keep production flow on track.

-All washing machines are either tunnel type or single tank machines.
+All washing machines can be classified as either conveyor type or single tank machines.